nus-cs2113-AY2324S1/tp/docs/UserGuide.md

 `12. bye - exits the program` <br>

 Notes:
-* If the command does not exist after `/help`, the app will prompt you that the command does not exist and thereafter activate /help to list all the commands
-* Ver 1.0 will only list commands.
+* Ver 2.0 will only list commands.
 Future versions will include auto-filling and scrolling (multiple pages of the help menu)

 ### Adding short-answer questions and their answers: `short`